If you’re hoping to win a new hotel manager role, you need to create an impactful CV which grabs recruiter’s attention.

 - Don’t include a profile photo.
 In the UK, it’s illegal to consider factors like age, race or gender during the recruitment process, so they may not even consider your application if you include one.

-Quick tip: If writing isn't one of your strong points, try using a free writing assistant tool like Grammarly to eliminate the risk of making spelling and grammar mistakes.
+Quick tip: If writing isn’t one of your strong points, try using our partner’s CV builder to eliminate the risk of making spelling and grammar mistakes.

 Structuring your CV

 Break up your CV into the following sections to create a pleasant reading experience for recruiters:

 - Contact details – You only need to share your name, email address and phone/mobile number.